 I’ve participated in various trainings in Yerevan, Tbilisi, and Berlin.
 I am convinced that in parallel with practical work, the journalist should always strive to gain new knowledge, because especially now the world is developing and changing very fast, and journalists should always keep their finger on the pulse of these developments and changes.

-Although fact-checking has always been and still is important in investigations, I have delved deeper into that field this year.
-We plan to set up a fact-checking team at Hetq.
+Although fact-checking has always been and still is important in investigations, I have delved deeper into that field since 2020.
+I'm the head of the fact-checking team at Hetq.
 In general, teamwork is one of the most effective and popular methods used by Hetq.
-This year, I participated in the training of fact-checking instructors under the guidance of a well-known Canadian specialist.
+In 2020, I participated in the training of fact-checking instructors under the guidance of a well-known Canadian specialist.
 This area, which has gained great importance in recent years, is not yet widely popular in the Armenian media, but I think that the current developments in fake news will force the local media to change its approach at least partially and take fact-checking much more seriously.

 I will be happy to share my experience and knowledge with our students and colleagues.